guillermomolina/graal-io/component/README.md

-# The simple language component for GraalVM
+# The io language component for GraalVM

 Truffle languages can be packaged as components which can be installed into GraalVM using the [Graal